Restoring Files and Folders

 - [For backups of Linux, Unix and Mac computers] When you perform the file-level restore procedure, Veeam Backup & Replication provides the following options for mounting disks of the machine from the backup or replica:

 - Mounting disks to a helper host — any Linux host from your infrastructure with a supported operating system.
-You can also mount disks from the Veeam Agent for Linux backup to the original host.

-- Mounting disks to a temporary helper appliance — a helper VM required to mount Linux computer disks from the backup.
+- Mounting disks to a temporary helper appliance — a helper VM required to mount computer disks from the backup.

 If you have selected to mount disks to a temporary helper appliance, it is recommended that you add a vCenter Server and not a standalone ESXi host in the Veeam backup console.
 If Veeam Backup & Replication is set up to deploy a helper appliance on a standalone ESXi host, after Veeam Backup & Replication removes the helper appliance, the helper VM will be displayed in vCenter as orphaned.

-- [For backups of Mac computers] You cannot restore files or folders from Veeam Agent for Mac backup to the original machine.
+- [For backups of Mac computers] You cannot restore files or folders from Veeam Agent for Mac backup to the original host.
 You can only save files and folders to a new location over the network by using the Copy To option.